In addition to our public performances, Oyster Mill Playhouse stages Private Performances for each of our productions.

 What is a Private Performance?

 We sell our 91-seat house to an organization and they sell the tickets.
 And, if they choose, they can hold a reception in our lobby before the show, during intermission, or after the performance.
-We provide a sample poster and printed tickets, and even supplies paper products, punch bowls, coffee pots and tables for the reception.

 The cost of a Private Performance is $700 for a play and $1000 for a musical, but a Private Performance can be scheduled by paying a deposit of only $100 for a play and $200 for a musical.
 (The balance is due two weeks prior to the date of the performance.)
-The price of private performance tickets must be NO LESS than our ticket price ($18 for a play and $25 for a musical), but it can be higher!
+The price of private performance tickets must be NO LESS than our ticket price ($20 for a play and $25 for a musical), but it can be higher!